kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 [summary]: #summary

-This RFC aims to implement the following promise: "If you can deploy namespaced policies, you can do so without obtaining raised privileges".
-This allows users to self-service namespaced policies securely.
+This RFC ensures the following promise: "If you can deploy namespaced policies, you can do so without obtaining raised privileges".
+This allows low-privileged users to self-service namespaced policies securely.

-This RFC proposes an implementation and UX to also gate context-aware capabilities in the PolicyServer side for namespaced policies.
+This RFC proposes a UX to gate context-aware capabilities in the PolicyServer side for namespaced policies.
 This gating will be enabled by default, and host-capabilities for namespaced policies will be opt-in from then on.

-No proposed change for cluster-wide policies (`ClusterAdmissionPolicies` and `ClusterAdmissionPolicyGroups`).
+This PolicyServer gating will extend to cluster-wide policies (`ClusterAdmissionPolicies` and `ClusterAdmissionPolicyGroups`).

 # Motivation

 [motivation]: #motivation

-By design, namespaced policies (`AdmissionPolicies` and `AdmissionPolicyGroups`) cannot fetch information from the Kubernetes cluster.
+Namespaced policies (`AdmissionPolicies` and `AdmissionPolicyGroups`) cannot fetch information from the Kubernetes cluster.
 Therefore, they don't have a `spec.contextAwareResources` field.

 Still, currently namespaced policies can exercise *some* of the host capabilities, those that aren't gated by the `spec.contextAwareResources`